-- Pour the pickling liquor over the cucumbers and dill to cover the them, making sure to leave approximately 1- 1 1/2 centimeters.
+- Pour the pickling liquor over the cucumbers and dill to cover the them, making sure to leave approximately 1- 1 1/2 centimeters for the top of the jar.
 Depending on your jar, you might not use all the pickling liquor.

 - Using the clean fork or kitchen tongs, pressed down on the mixture carefully to release any air bubbles.

 - Close the jar, ensuring that the lid is on tight, and store depending on how the jar was prepared- in a cool, dark place if sterilised, otherwise in the fridge.